 ASTM International - One of the largest standards development and delivery systems in the world; ASTM standards are voluntary consensus documents that guide in research, design, manufacturing, marketing and trade.

 Cannibalization - removal of servceable components from one item of equipment in order to install them on anoather item of equipment.

 CAPP Manual - Commonwealth Accounting Policies and Procedures, developed by the State Comptroller

 DPO - Departmental Purchase Order; usage of DPO is limited to items that are considered eVA exclusions.

 EICR - Equipment Inventory Change Request form

-FAACS - Fixed Asset Accounting And Control System, the statewide property management system in which University fixed asset records are maintained
+FAACS - Fixed Asset Accounting And Control System, the statewide property management system previously used by the university

-Plant Fund Accounting - An organizational unit within the Accounting Services area of the Finance Division which is responsible for accounting and financial reporting of fixed assets, including related debt, real estate and equipment operating leases, titles, deeds, easements, and management of surplus property
+Financial Reporting - An organizational unit within the Finance Division which is responsible for accounting and financial reporting of fixed assets, including related debt and real esate and equipment operation leases.

 PO - Purchase Order

 SCHEV - State Council of Higher Education for Virginia